Today I am going to discuss one of the new blockchain platforms that are currently making waves in the cryptocurrency world – NEO.

 Ansy paper wallets are available for download through the Chrome or Edge browsers (in English only).

-The desktop app is available for Windows, MacOS, Ubuntu, Debian and Fedora.
-Private alpha versions of Android and IOS mobile apps will be released in October, 2018.
+The desktop app is available for Windows, macOS, Ubuntu, Debian, and Fedora.

-Apart from the intuitive UI, Atomic Wallet has offers a wide range of features, such as decentralized storage for private keys, a built-in option to buy crypto with a bank card, Atomic Swaps, instant exchange via Changelly or Shapeshift and an interface for custom tokens.
+Apart from the intuitive UI, Atomic Wallethas offered a wide range of features, such as decentralized storage for private keys, a built-in option to buy crypto with a bank card, Atomic Swaps, instant exchange via Changelly or Shapeshift, and an interface for custom tokens.
 What makes Atomic Wallet so unique is the support of Atomic Swaps, a relatively new decentralized exchange technology based on hash timelock contracts.
-Currently, this feature is available for Bitcoin, Litecoin and QTUM.
-In the nearest future, Atomic Wallet plans to make Ethereum available for the swaps, as well.
+Currently, this feature is available for Bitcoin, Litecoin,and QTUM.
+In the nearest future, Atomic Wallet plans to make Ethereumavailable for the swaps, as well.

 Best NEO Wallets Currently Available